 The Lutheran Church Missouri Synod, and every member of the Synod, accepts without reservation:

-During the Reformation, Luther and the other devout reformers argued for the retention of private church confession and absolution.
+During the Reformation, Luther and the other devout reformers argued to retain private church confession and absolution.
 Why?
 There is an enormous advantage to confessing one's sins.
 That is, to publicly admit and then hear the lovely words of forgiveness from the lips of the Lord's appointed and ordained servant (your pastor).

 When Lutheran princes delivered the Augsburg Confession to Emperor Charles V in 1530, they said the following in Article.
 14:

-It is taught among us that private absolution should be preserved and not become obsolete.
-However, it is not essential to list all transgressions and sins in confession, as this is impossible.
+We are taught that private absolution should be preserved and preserved.
+However, listing all transgressions and sins in confession is impossible.
 "Who can see his blunders?" as referenced in Psalm 19:12.

-Thus it is a precious, beneficial thing for souls, as long as no one must use it by laws and commandments, but sinners are left free to use it, each according to his own need, when and where he wishes, just as we are free to obtain counsel and comfort, guidance and instruction when and where our need or inclination moves us.
+Thus it is a precious, beneficial thing for souls, as long as no one must use it by laws and commandments.
+Still, sinners are free to use it, each according to their own need, when and where he wishes, just as we can obtain counsel and comfort, guidance and instruction when and where our need or inclination moves us.

 Speak with your pastor if you want confidential church confession and absolution.
 You and he can work out a convenient time.
-In our Lutheran Service Book, there is also a form for individual church confession and absolution.
+Our Lutheran Service Book also has a form for individual church confession and absolution.
 Bear in mind that your pastor made an oath at his ordination not to reveal anything stated to him in private confession to anyone.
-Do not avoid private church confession because you might be afraid your pastor will think less of you or treat you differently because of your sins.
+Do not avoid personal church confession because you might be afraid your pastor will think less of you or treat you differently because of your sins.
 That will not happen because he is glad you acknowledged your iniquities and received complete forgiveness through Christ our Lord.